-Again, schools are just a hypothetical.
+Again, schools are just hypothetical.
 What’s not hypothetical is healthcare.
-For example, Charles Murray suggests rolling all government entitlements and healthcare expenditures together into a grant of $12,000, with no tax increase.
+For example, Charles Murray suggests rolling all government entitlements and healthcare expenditures together into a grant of $12k, with no tax increase.

-This would never work.
+I don’t think this would work.
 Say we stop subsidizing healthcare and just give people money.
 No matter what you do, some won’t save and won’t buy health insurance.
-(If you doubt this, you’ve met a different species than I have.)
+(If you doubt this, you’ve met a different species of human than I have.)
 Then, you have this difficult question: When one of these people gets sick and shows up at a hospital, do you let them die?

-Intellectually, this is a question I take seriously.
-Think about it like this: Suppose you can choose to be born into Safeland where everyone is secure but bored, or Dangerland where people have fun but risk getting killed.
+Intellectually, I take this question seriously.
+Think about it like this: Suppose you can choose to be born into Safeland, where everyone is secure but bored, or Dangerland, where people have fun but risk getting killed.
 It’s totally reasonable for someone to choose Dangerland.
 A tough-love “buy insurance or risk death” policy allows people to optimize for their own utility function.

 Practically, though, there is no question.
 Society has decided: It’s not acceptable to let people die, and we need some kind of emergency backstop program.
-But now we’ve gotten back into the healthcare subsidy business.
-We’ve also abandoned just giving people money, since any funding for the backstop could have been an unrestricted grant.
+But when you create that backstop, you just got back into the healthcare subsidy business, and you’ve moved away from just giving people money, since any funding for the backstop could have been an unrestricted payout to someone instead.

-To avoid this problem, Murray suggests that $3000 of the $12,000 must be spent on health insurance.
-This is a compromise on the dream of just giving people money.
-It also reduces, but doesn’t eliminate the underlying problem.
+To avoid this problem, Murray suggests that $3k of the $12k must be spent on health insurance.
+This is a compromise on the dream of just giving people money, but let’s ignore that.
+It also reduces but doesn’t eliminate the Dangerland problem.
 What if people need a treatment that wasn’t included in their insurance?
 Do you have “death panels” to decide what “essential” procedures need to be included?
-What happens if these can’t be offered for $3000?
-(The average person in the US uses $11,000 worth of healthcare.)
+What happens if these can’t be offered for $3k?
+The average person in the US uses $11k worth of healthcare.

-If you want to do UBI, it mostly has to come on top of targeted programs.
+Because of issues like these, UBI would mostly have to come on top of targeted programs.
 That’s increasing the scope of government, not decreasing it.
 That might be a good idea, but it’s not the libertarian dream.
-If that’s what you want, you need a different argument.
+If that’s what you want to do, you need a different argument.